ChristianRamseier/fullstack-surfshop/README.md

-# *Windsurfer's Paradise* -  a modular fullstack application showcase
+# Surfshop - a modular fullstack application showcase
  In this modular fullstack sample application a windsurf rental software is implemented in TypeScript and Kotlin.
 Frameworks in use are Spring Boot, Angular and Feign.

 ### Domain